Back to Research

 Digital Governance

-Bangladesh's UN E-Government rank of 111 positions it in the middle tier among developing countries.
-The "Smart Bangladesh" Vision 2041 pillar envisions digitized public services, but implementation lags behind aspiration.
-The National Portal (a2i) has achieved notable successes in service delivery digitization, but back-end government processes remain largely paper-based.
-Key priorities include: expanding e-GP beyond the current 65% coverage to local government and SOEs, implementing a comprehensive data protection law, and building interoperable government data infrastructure.
+Bangladesh's UN E-Government rank of 100 out of 193 (EGDI 0.6570, UN DESA 2024) places it in the middle tier among developing countries.
+The National Portal (a2i) has achieved genuine wins in front-end service delivery, but back-end government processes remain largely paper-based.
+Key priorities: expanding e-GP beyond the current 65% coverage to local government and state-owned enterprises (where corruption risk is highest), enacting a comprehensive data protection law (the draft Data Protection Act remains unpassed), and building interoperable government data infrastructure to support evidence-based policymaking.

 Regulatory Quality

-The regulatory quality score of -0.9 reflects an environment where businesses face burdensome compliance requirements, unpredictable enforcement, and limited regulatory impact assessment.
-Bangladesh needs a systematic regulatory reform program: mandatory cost-benefit analysis for new regulations, sunset clauses for outdated rules, a central regulatory oversight body, and a "one-in-one-out" principle for new compliance burdens.
-The Doing Business rank of 168 and startup time of 19.5 days are symptoms of this regulatory environment.
+The regulatory quality score of 22.0 reflects an environment where businesses face burdensome compliance requirements, unpredictable enforcement, and no systematic regulatory impact assessment.
+A credible regulatory reform program requires: mandatory cost-benefit analysis for new regulations, sunset clauses for outdated rules, a central regulatory oversight body with independence from line ministries, and a one-in-one-out principle for new compliance burdens.
+The B-READY 2025 framework provides a new benchmark tool; Bangladesh should commission a B-READY-aligned regulatory audit as a baseline for reform tracking.

 Anti-Corruption Architecture